NatalieSalemme/react-pokedex/README.md

 ### Api

-This project was made possible by the PokeApi found [here](https://pokeapi.co/) which is based on the popular TV show Pokemon.
+This project was made possible by the PokeApi found [here](https://pokeapi.co/) which is based on the popular TV show, Pokemon.

 ### Components